 (3 cr.)
-An overview of the long-term care industry and the continuum of care, examining various long term care service providers such as nursing facilities, assisted living/ retirement centers, adult foster care, and adult day care; critical issues and current trends related to long-term care, quality of life, and life satisfaction in adulthood.
+P: HLSC-H 200 with grade of C or higher.
+Health Sciences BS or pre-Health Sciences BS.
+An overview of the long-term care industry and the continuum of care, examining various long term care service providers such as nursing facilities, assisted living/retirement centers, adult foster care, and adult day care; critical issues and current trends related to long-term care, quality of life, and life satisfaction in adulthood.

 HLSC-G 370 Psychological Aspects of Aging (3 cr.)
 Provides a broad overview of adult development and aging with an emphasis on the changes that occur across physical, cognitive, emotional, perceptual, and social domains of functioning.
 Analysis of the effects of and theoretical approaches of these changes on the occupational, social, and personality adjustment of the aging adult.

 HLSC-G 375 Physical Change & Aging (3 cr.)
+Provides

-Provides foundation knowledge of the physical changes that accompany the natural aging process in addition to changes that accompany pathologies and/or disease processes related to the advancement of age.
+foundation knowledge of the physical changes that accompany the natural aging process in addition to changes that accompany pathologies and/or disease processes related to the advancement of age.
 While highlighting general perspectives and theories on aging, the course outlines the usual and expected changes to each system of the body specifically in the years following sexual maturity and throughout adulthood.